GROUP BY Clause

 or not.

-is not increasing the expressiveness of PartiQL.
+The GROUP ALL is not increasing the expressiveness of PartiQL.

-GROUP ALL Core shows how to achieve without GROUP ALL
+GROUP ALL Core shows how to achieve without GROUP ALL,

-can do.
-However, we include GROUP ALL
+what the GROUP ALL can do.
+However, we include GROUP ALL for

 facilitating the reduction of SQL’s aggregation into the core PartiQL